 Rostering with the SIS Sync / OneRoster integration also allows for ongoing class updates.
 For more information about these options, see this article.

 Still have questions, or need help importing your CSV?
-Open a chat with us in the bottom left of your screen, we're happy to help!
+Follow along in our video tutorial or open a chat with us in the bottom left of your screen, we're happy to help!